-CEER considers repeated that in a system with a mature regulatory framework, the regulatory assessment will generally consist of several individual decisions which need to form a coherent package.
-Investors build up their understanding of the regulatory environment and the rules in which they work.
+CEER considers again that in a system with a mature regulatory framework, the regulatory assessment will generally consist of several individual decisions which need to form a coherent package.
+Investors build up their understanding of the regulatory environment and the rules they work with.
 Therefore, any changes could upset the balance or put investments at risk (e.g. by questioning how the RAB is valued or the return applied to it).